Richmond's longest-serving TV meteorologist, Jim Duncan, is signing off after 40 years

 "Jim will be doing his job as usual."

-Meteorologist Megan Wise will take on the entire slate of evening broadcasts going forward.
+Meteorologist Megan Wise will take on the 4, 5 and 6 p.m. broadcasts going forward, sharing afternoon duties with meteorologists Sophia Armata and Nick Russo.

 "He has helped prepare her for the additional responsibility on air that she will have," said Grinnage.
 "They have a wonderful relationship and I couldn't ask for a better transition."